How to identify—and survive—your baby's chronic crying condition.

 The most common culprit of intestinal issues in infants involves intake of dairy or other food allergens, which cause excessive gas and other tummy discomfort.
 “There are three primary causes that I see in my office: cow’s milk protein allergy (from cow’s milk formula or from cow’s milk proteins in a breastfeeding mom’s diet), Transient Lactase Deficiency (TLD, a form of temporary lactose intolerance in which baby can’t properly digest milk sugar), and other food allergies through a breastfeeding mom’s diet,” reports Sears.
 The way to determine if a substance is aggravating your little one’s system is to remove it from the scene—whether eliminating it from a breastfeeding mom’s diet or switching to a soy-based formula—and see what happens.
 If there is no change, your doctor may suggest an over- the-counter treatment of lactase digestive enzymes that breaks down milk sugars in breast milk or formula.
 “These two steps cover the most common causes of colicky symptoms.
 If breastfed babies don’t show improvement within another week, I’ll have mom remove other colicky foods from her diet, such as gluten, soy, nuts, eggs and corn.”

-The chance that I could potentially solve the problem by changing my diet was a motivator for me, and I started by happily tossing all my dairy products out the window.
+Mind over matter The chance that I could potentially solve the problem by changing my diet was a motivator for me, and I started by happily tossing all my dairy products out the window.
 I was told it would take a week at most to see a change, and so when the crying had not abated by day two, I still held out hope.
 By day five, my optimism started flagging.
 After seven days of no change, I drowned my sorrows in a bowl of mint chocolate chip and began feeling a real despair.